sherlock-wings/snowflake_sandbox/RBAC/access_definitions/read.md

 # What is this document?

 This document is meant to provide a clear definition of what "Read" access to a schema means in this data project.
 This definition will be expressed both in plain english and as executable SQL Statements.
-For more context on access rights, what they mean, and how they are used in this project, see `*/RBAC/overall_design.md`.
+For more context on access rights, what they mean, and how they are used in this project, see the project README.

+# "Read" Schema Access: Plain-Language Definition

+- "Read" access means you generally have the ability to read from or use existing objects, but you may not alter existing objects in any way.
+You also may not create new objects of your own.
+- As with all access on this Data Project, access is granted at the **schema level**.
+So, anyone with "Read" access will have that acces in the context of a specific schema.

 # "Read" Schema Access: SQL Definition